Pain at the top of the head can be caused by a variety of different types of headaches including tension headache and migraine.

 Headaches are never fun, and each type of headache can produce its own unique symptoms.
 Headaches that occur on the top of the head may cause the sensation of having a heavy weight placed on the crown of your head or a tight band across the head.

 Identifying exactly what type of headache you’re experiencing is crucial to finding the right treatment and getting relief.

 Several different conditions can cause headaches on top of your head.
 These can include different types of headaches, nerve issues, and more rare causes.

-Tension headaches are the most common cause of headaches that occur on the top of the head.
-They cause a constant pressure or aching around the head, which may feel like a tight band has been placed around the head.
+Tension headaches cause constant pressure or aching around the head, which may feel like a tight band has been placed around the head.

 Migraine is a neurological condition that causes severe and debilitating headaches.
 It may cause headache pain on the top of the head, though it may also appear on or travel to one side of the head or the back of the neck.
-Migraines can cause a severe throbbing pain, along with symptoms like:

 Occipital neuralgia occurs when the nerves that move from the spine to the scalp are damaged, irritated, or compressed.
 They can cause pain at the back of the head, or a tight, band-like feeling around the top of the head.